Home » Glossary » Railroad Cars

 Transports: Coal, petroleum coke, sand, rock, copper concentrate, and ballasting*

-Open-top hopper railcars do not have covers, so are suited for heavy bulk commodities not affected by weather.
+Open-top hopper railcars do not have covers, so are suited for heavy bulk commodities unaffected by weather.

 Tank Car